Skip to main content

 Massachusetts Voting Guide

 Find answers to your questions about voting in the next Massachusetts election in FindLaw's Massachusetts Voter Guide.
-On this page, you will find information about voter eligibility requirements, the voter registration process and deadlines, what you need at the polls for identification, early voting and absentee voting, and special accommodations for voters with disabilities.
+This page provides information about voter eligibility requirements, the voter registration process and deadlines, what you need at the polls for identification, early voting and absentee voting, and special accommodations for voters with disabilities.

 Am I eligible to vote in Massachusetts?

-You can pre-register to vote as early as age 16.
-Then, when you turn 18, you are automatically registered to vote.
-Your local election office will mail you an acknowledgment notice, which is confirmation that your name has been moved to the list of registered voters.
-Your acknowledgment notice will include your party affiliation if you choose one, and the location of your polling place.
+The state also allows pre-registration to vote, and you can register as soon as you turn 16.
+When you turn 18, you are automatically registered to vote.
+Your local election office will mail an acknowledgment notice confirming that they have moved your name to the list of registered voters.

 POLLING PLACE FINDER